 Home from work as soon as possible to spend late nights banging words into my computer.
 Kept up good pace, writing a scene a night, each averaging 1,000 words.
 Amazed how some scenes developed.
 They seemed to create their own twists and turns, guiding my fingers over the keyboard.
 And somehow the endings fell into place, generally when I needed them, as I neared my midnight time limit.
 Felt great to be writing again.
 And to be alone, so I could devote myself totally to the task.

 Edits and More Edits

-My wife returned home from her first week of work travels and left the next day for another week away.
+My wife returned home from her first week of work travels and left for another week away the next day.
 It sounds mean, but I was grateful for the quick turnaround.
-I needed another week on my own for edits and revisions, as I wrote in my diary (Monday 21st to Friday 25th February):
+I needed another week on my own for edits and revisions, as I wrote in my diary (Monday 21st to Friday 25 February):

 More late nights spent working on the story, including a ridiculous 2 AM on Thursday.
 Editing not as much fun as banging in words, though of course, necessary.
 Focused on weekend deadline and thought that all the time I'd spent on the story would be wasted if I didn't polish and post it by midday Sunday.

 Struggling with ending of story.
 Pivotal last scene is in danger of sounding trite.
 Printed off the penultimate draft for proofreading and feedback [from my wife].
 Nervous wait for comments.
 And another late night making last-minute changes.

 The next day I was even more on edge, but thankfully my trusty dot matrix printer didn't let me down: